 - Shellworlds - Text by Michael Beck, amended by Steve Bowers

-A series of habitable shells constructed using the crust of a tectonically quiescent world, extending above and below the surface.
+A series of habitable shells extending above and below the surface of a tectonically quiescent world.

 - Shkadov Thruster - Text by Andrew Broeker